 Duty: save resources (e.g. food, energy, water) and donate the saved money (minimum 700 euro per year for an average European person) to effective organizations such as GiveDirectly, giving unconditional basic income to the poorest people.

-Opportunity: promote a green tax shift by political lobbying and supporting organizations such as the Center for the Advancement of the Steady State Economy.
+Opportunity: promote a green tax shift by political lobbying and supporting organizations such as the Center for the Advancement of the Steady State Economy, the Carbon Tax Center and the International Union for Land Value Taxation.
 Save more on resources and donate extra money to other effective charities.

 Why do we have a duty to save resources and donate the saved money to e.g. GiveDirectly?
 Ideally, we would have an international system of green taxation (taxing the use of natural resources and the emission of pollutants) that finances a universal, unconditional basic income.
 This system is necessary to respect everyone’s equal right to natural resources.
 However, as long as such a system is not in place, voluntary measures (individual duties) are necessary.